shamim1258/Shamim/Technology/Django/Api/base.md

   - **Class Based**
     - Uses `APIVIEW`

+-  **Setup**
+   -  Installation : `pip install djangorestframework`
+   -  In settings.py add `rest_framework` under INSTALLED_APPS section.
+   -  If you're intending to use the browsable API you'll probably also want to add REST framework's login and logout views.
+Add the following to your root urls.py file.
+^
+    urlpatterns = [
+      ...
+      path('api-auth/', include('rest_framework.urls'))
+    ]
+^
+  -  Any global settings for a REST framework API are kept in a single configuration dictionary named REST_FRAMEWORK.
+Start off by adding the following to your settings.py module:
+^
+    REST_FRAMEWORK = {
+      # Use Django's standard `django.contrib.auth` permissions,
+      # or allow read-only access for unauthenticated users.
+      'DEFAULT_PERMISSION_CLASSES': [
+        'rest_framework.permissions.DjangoModelPermissionsOrAnonReadOnly'
+      ]
+    }
+^

+-  **Advantages :**
+   - Designed for high performance, portability, reliability, and scalability.
+   - Client-server separation allows each to individually operate and scale.
+   - Easy to test and adapt to various environments.
+   - Supports various data transfer technologies including JSON, XML, YAML, images, and more.
+   - Uses less bandwidth than other methods, such as SOAP.

+-  **Disadvantages :**
+   - Doesn’t enforce security practices.
+   - HTTP method limits you to synchronous requests.
+   - Due to statelessness, you might be unable to maintain state (e.g. in sessions).

+-  **Response Status Code**
+   -  ```from rest_framework import status```
+   - 200: Successful request
+   - 201: Entity or entities created from successful request
+   - 400: Bad request.
+Invalid client request.
+   - 401: Unauthorized.
+User isn’t authorized to access a resource and may be unauthenticated
+   - 403: Forbidden.
+User isn’t authorized to access a resource, user is authenticated
+   - 404: Not found.
+Resource not found
+   - 500: Internal server error.
+Generic server error
+   - 502: Bad gateway.
+Response from upstream server is not valid
+   - 503: Service unavailable.
+Result of server-side issue, including overload or system failure

 ### Serialization
 - We can not send Python objects over a network, and hence need a mechanism to translate Django models in other formats like JSON, XML, and vice-versa.
 This sometimes challenging process, also called serialization.